 If you’ve got a Google business listing and collect Google reviews and nothing else, you should consider signing up to more review sites.
 Having a presence on multiple review sites means your customers can find you in more than one place, and you have a larger presence online in general.

-According to ReviewTrackers, 60% of consumers look at Google reviews - but there’s still 40% of people looking at other sites such as TripAdvisor, Trustpilot and Yelp - to name a few.
+According to ReviewTrackers, 63% of consumers look at Google reviews - but there’s still 45% of people looking at other sites such as Yelp, TripAdvisor, and Trustpilot - to name a few.

-If your business doesn’t actively collect Google reviews, however, maybe now is the time to start - 60% is a pretty big percentage!
+If your business doesn’t actively collect Google reviews, however, maybe now is the time to start - almost two thirds is a pretty big percentage!

 Educate all members of staff about your review process